Multi-Node LLM Serving Using sig LWS and vLLM

 Lengthen the timeout for the incoming requests

-Unlike the conventional HTTP requests/response, the inference response are usually streamed back to the client side in chunks.
-As a result you probably want to increase the timeout on the ingress end with something looks like
+Unlike the conventional HTTP requests/response, the inference response is usually streamed back to the client side in chunks.
+As a result, you probably want to increase the timeout on the ingress end with something looking like

 annotations = {